 Urban Farm Systems

-Vertical farms grow crops in an indoor, controlled environment utilizing hydroponic systems with stacked growing beds.
+Vertical farms grow crops in an indoor, controlled environment utilizing hydroponics Perth systems with stacked growing beds.
 In urban areas where land availability is limited, the innovation of vertical farming offers many benefits.
 Some of the advantages of vertical farming include growing with 95 percent less water, less pesticide use and the ability to grow year round.
 T

 here are many technologies that are involved in vertical farms.
 Since these plants are grown indoors, LED lights act as grow lights for the products grown in these vertical farms.
 Hydroponics are often used as a method of growing in vertical farms.